 The last point accessible in winter with your own car is the parking lot at the tunnel in Steg.
 You can also get there by bus line 21 from LIEmobil, which runs from Vaduz to Malbun.
-The road, which leads from the small bridge opposite the large car park to the mountain guest-house, serves as a toboggan run in winter.
+The road, which leads from the small bridge opposite the large car park to the Mountain Inn, serves as a toboggan run in winter.
 It is therefore blocked and must not be used.
 But there is a forest path up, for which it takes about 20 minutes.
 Alternatively, you can picked up with a shuttle service.
 But I can only advise everyone to choose the footpath.
-After the walk, the snack in the guest-house tastes even better.
-And down you come with a toboggan that you can borrow in the guest-house and park again in a wooden shed at the end of the toboggan run.
+After the walk, the snack in the Mountain Inn tastes even better.
+And down you come with a toboggan that you can borrow in the Mountain Inn and park again in a wooden shed at the end of the toboggan run.

 In the winter months I mainly travel on snowshoes in Liechtenstein.
 I always borrow snowshoes and ski poles from Malbun Sport in the centre of this small place, which is fully geared towards winter sports.
 Ski are also available there to get active on the slopes of the Malbun cable cars (Bergbahnen Malbun).
 Or you can get cross-country skiing there for the trails of the Valünaloop, which start in Steg.
 Note: Buses between Steg and Malbun can be used free of charge in winter.
 It is therefore less stressful to park the car in Steg and, if necessary, to take the bus to Malbun than to look a long time for a parking space in Malbun, which does not exist.